-Stretching Your Kids Wardrobe This Season
+Stretching Your Kids Wardrobe This Back-to-School Season

 Depending on where you live, it may be possible to stretch summer clothes far into fall.
 However, the start of school is a great time to review your children’s wardrobes and add a few items as needed.

-As adults, the uncomplicated approach to a new season can simply involve resurrecting the previous year’s items and rearranging these items to the front of your wardrobe.
+As adults, the uncomplicated approach to a new season can simply involve resurrecting the previous year’s items and rearrange these items to the front of your wardrobe.
 Any changes to particular items are generally dictated more by fashion or personal preference than by fit.

 For growing children the change of season often dictates a totally different approach.
 Depending on the individual child and their age, they’ll outgrow clothing at different rates from one year to the next.
 Sometimes you can get away with adjusting a hem, but in many cases, a growth spurt requires a complete wardrobe overhaul.